 WHAT IS RADON?

-Radon is a Class A Human Carcinogen.
-The EPA and the Surgeon General estimate that Radon is responsible for more than 21,000 annual deaths, making it the leading cause of lung cancer among non-smokers.
+Radon is a Class A human carcinogen.
+The EPA and the Surgeon General estimate that Radon is responsible for more than 21,000 deaths annually, making it the leading cause of lung cancer among non-smokers.

 IS RADON A CONCERN IN COLORADO?